bokwoon95/sq2/docs/ddl.md

 ## Default names for Constraints and Indexes

 Constraints and indexes will have default names automatically generated for them if you do not provide one.
-The names follow [Postgres' naming convention](https://stackoverflow.com/a/4108266) of
+The generated names follow [Postgres' naming convention](https://stackoverflow.com/a/4108266) of

 `{tablename}_{columnname(s)}_{suffix}`